What Is a Prologue — and How to Write One Readers Won't Skip

 - What is a prologue?

-- How to write a prologue: tips from our editors
+- How to write one: tips from our editors

 - When to include a prologue